elmasse/nextein-www/posts/docs/v3/api/post-object.md

 order: 40
 ---

-A post object represents the markdown content and the metadata.
+A post object represents the entry content and the metadata.

 ## data _Object_